PsyChip/VOX/content/system.md

 ### get-weather
 Retrieves current weather and forecast for a specified location.
 Recognize weather-related inquiries in any language.
 When user asks about current location weather, use {{location}} variable.

-**IMPORTANT: Do not mention wind speed in weather responses.** Focus on temperature, conditions (sunny, cloudy, rainy, etc.), humidity, and feels-like temperature.
-Omit wind speed information.
+**IMPORTANT: Do not mention wind speed in weather responses.** Focus on temperature and sky conditions (sunny, cloudy, rainy, etc.) and interpret humidity for possibility of rain or dryness.
+Omit other information that sent by third party service.

-Checking the weather <action cmd="get-weather" param="{{location}}"/>
+Checking the weather <action cmd="get-weather" param="{{city}}"/>
 Looking up Istanbul weather <action cmd="get-weather" param="Istanbul"/>
 Getting London forecast <action cmd="get-weather" param="London"/>